Wallace John Eckert: Life

-Wallace John Eckert was born in Pittsburgh on June 19, 1902.
-Shortly thereafter, his parents John and Anna Margaret (née Heil) Eckert moved to Erie County, Pennsylvania where they raised their four sons on a farm in Albion, PA.
+Eckert was born in Pittsburgh on June 19, 1902.
+Shortly thereafter, his parents John and Anna Margaret (née Heil) Eckert moved to Erie County, Pennsylvania, where they raised their four sons on a farm in Albion, PA.
 Wallace graduated from Albion High School in a class of six boys and eight girls.
 He graduated from Oberlin College in 1925, and earned an MA from Amherst College in 1926.

 He started teaching at Columbia University in 1926, and earned his PhD from Yale in 1931 in astronomy under Professor Ernest William Brown (1866–1938).

 He married Dorothy Woodworth Applegate in 1932.
 They raised three children, Alice, John and Penelope.

 He was not related to another computer pioneer of the time, J. Presper Eckert (1919–1995).

-He attended the launch of Apollo 14 just before his death August 24, 1971 in New Jersey.
+He attended the launch of Apollo 14 just before his death August 24, 1971, in New Jersey.

 A lunar crater, located within Mare Crisium, is named in his honor.

 Solution of differential equations for astronomy

-Around 1933 Eckert proposed interconnecting punched card tabulating machines from IBM located in Columbia's Rutherford Laboratory to perform more than simple statistical calculations.
+Around 1933, Eckert proposed interconnecting punched card tabulating machines from IBM located in Columbia's Rutherford Laboratory to perform more than simple statistical calculations.
 Eckert arranged with IBM president Thomas J. Watson for a donation of newly developed IBM 601 calculating punch, which could multiply instead of just adding and subtracting.

-In 1937 the facility was named the Thomas J. Watson Astronomical Computing Bureau.
+In 1937, the facility was named the Thomas J. Watson Astronomical Computing Bureau.
 IBM support included customer service and hardware circuit modifications needed to tabulate numbers, create mathematical tables, add, subtract, multiply, reproduce, verify, create tables of differences, create tables of logarithms and perform Lagrangian interpolation, all to solve differential equations for astronomical applications.
 In January 1940, Eckert published Punched Card Methods in Scientific Computation, which solved the problem of predicting the orbits of the planets, using the IBM electric tabulating machines, based on the punched card.
 This slim book is only 136 pages, including the index.

 Naval service

-In 1940, Eckert became director of the United States Naval Observatory in Washington, DC.
+In 1940, Eckert became director of the United States Naval Observatory in Washington, D.C.
 World War II had been raging in Europe for many months.
 The US had not yet officially joined the effort to defeat Hitler.
-None-the-less, the demand for navigation tables had risen.
+Nonetheless, the demand for navigation tables had risen.
 This demand helped inspire Eckert to automate the process of creating these tables, using punched card equipment.
 The 1941 almanac was the first to be produced using automated equipment, down to the final typesetting.

-Martin Schwarzschild became directory of the Columbia laboratory while Eckert was at USNO.
+Martin Schwarzschild became director of the Columbia laboratory while Eckert was at USNO.